addiscent/vagrant-ruby-rails/README.md

 ##### The Provisioning Scripts Are Incomplete

 The provisioning _BASH_ scripts build a working _Vagrant Box_ by downloading essential components/sources from the Internet.
 The provisioning _BASH_ scripts install the components as described herein, but, at this time they have _no_ error detection/handling, per se.
-If system environment problems, such as a flaky Internet connection, or lack of storage space, causes errors during the build, the provisioning scripts will not handle these errors gracefully.
+If system environment problems, such as a flaky Internet connection, or lack of storage space, causes errors during provisioning, these scripts will not handle errors gracefully.

 ### Licensing And Disclaimer